The Signpost: Content

 The Signpost publishes stories relating to the Wikipedia community, the Wikimedia Foundation, and other Wikipedia-related projects, and is provided free of charge.
 The Wikipedia community manages the newspaper.
 From 2005 to March 2016, The Signpost was published weekly.
 In April 2016, the nominal periodicity was changed to "fortnightly" (every two weeks) due to a shortage of contributors.
 But in January and February 2017 only three issues were published, and none in March, April or May.
 It is now published monthly.
 Readers may choose to be notified of a new issue by email or, with a Wikipedia account, on their user talk page.

 The newspaper informs Wikipedia editors about ongoing collaborative projects to improve articles on the site and is a location for centralized notices of recent academic studies about Wikipedia.
 The Signpost includes an arbitration report, formerly known as "The Report on Lengthy Litigation", which details proceedings by Wikipedia's Arbitration Committee.

 The Signpost archives are publicly available, facilitating study of the history of Wikipedia.

 Analysis

-In a 2009 article in the peer-reviewed academic journal Sociological Forum, Piotr Konieczny called The Signpost an example of a subcommunity within the larger Wikipedia community.
-In the social-movements journal Interface that year, Konieczny cited The Signpost as part of the "complexity and richness of those organizations" in which people can volunteer their time on the site.
+The Signpost is a subcommunity within the larger Wikipedia community.

 Researchers at Los Alamos National Laboratory and Dartmouth College relied on Signpost archives to track Wikipedia editing outages, presenting their findings at the 2011 IEEEIWIC/ACM International Conference on Web Intelligence.
 In her 2013 study of Wikipedia and its reputation in higher education in the journal New Review of Academic Librarianship, Gemma Bayliss reviewed the Signpost Twitter feed to confirm the timeliness of her research.